SocketSomeone/nestjs-resilience/README.md

 With NestJS Resilience, you can easily configure these patterns for your application, allowing you to improve the reliability and fault-tolerance of your services.
 Whether you're building a high-traffic web application or a distributed system, NestJS Resilience provides the tools you need to build robust, failure-resistant services that can withstand even the most challenging environments.

-In addition to these core patterns, NestJS Resilience also provides support for other reliability-related features, such as rate limiting, caching, and logging.
-These features work together to give you a comprehensive toolkit for building reliable, high-performance applications that can handle whatever challenges come your way.

 **Features**